 GreenLight Wisconsin, LLC.
 (GLW) currently holds a private lease with Soo Line Railroad d/b/a Canadian Pacific Railway (Soo Line), which grants GLW the right to access and explore a 40-acre mineral estate owned by Soo Line and located in the NW1/4SW1/4, Section 35, T33N, R2W, Taylor County (Soo Line Mineral Parcel; see Fig. 1).
 The surface estate at this same 40-acre parcel is federally owned and the U.S. Forest Service (USFS) manages it on behalf of the federal government.
-From the mid-1980s to the mid-1990s, the Jump River Joint Venture (JRJV) explored this area and constructed seven diamond drill holes on the Soo Line Mineral Parcel pursuant to the mineral lease it had with Soo Line.
+From the mid-1980s to the mid-1990s, the Jump River Joint Venture (JRJV) explored this area and constructed seven diamond drillholes on the Soo Line Mineral Parcel pursuant to the mineral lease it had with Soo Line.
 The JRJV mineral lease with Soo Line terminated in 2003.
 Aquila Resources, GLW's predecessor-in-interest, entered into a 20 year mineral lease with Soo Line in 2019.

 This document is GLW's diamond drilling exploration work plan for the Soo Line Mineral Parcel (Work Plan).
 GLW intends to implement the Work Plan sometime during the 2022-2023-winter.
 Attached to this Work Plan as Exhibit A is a document entitled Mitigation Standards for Exploration Drilling, which sets forth mitigation standards related to all phases of the drilling under the Work Plan (Mitigation Standards).
+Other supporting documents include: Additional Information sheet, U.S.F.S Notice to Proceed letter, as well as the Wetland Determination Memo.
 GLW will comply with all Mitigation Standards during the implementation of its Work Plan both during and after the drilling program.